 As a small business owner one of the first things you need to sort out is a bank account.
 With Tide this couldn’t be easier.
-You can literally have an account up and running in under 5 minutes.
+You can have an account up and running in under 5 minutes.
 But accounts such as this aren’t for everyone.
 Let’s have a look at some of the pros and cons of a Tide account.
 Who is it for and who isn’t it for?
 Is Tide even a bank account?

-From a UK perspective, Tide operates like any normal account so should be absolutely fine for the vast majority of businesses.
+From a UK perspective, Tide operates like any normal account so should be absolutely fine for the vast majority of small businesses.

 - You can set up direct debits